gvwilson/thirdbit/src/fiction/santas/index.md

 The santa tsk'ed.
 "People, that's what happened.
-People who never felt they had enough no matter how many presents they got.
+People who kept wishing for bigger ray guns and explody things than their neighbors.
-It all turned into ray guns and speeches and explosions.
+It all turned into speeches and, well, as you've seen.
 How's the tea?"

-"Fine," Finner said automatically, by which he meant "warm".
+"Fine," Finner said automatically, by which he meant "warm", because it actually tasted quite stale.
 "But if you don't mind, where *am* I?"

 The santa patted Finner's shoulder.
 "Get dressed and I'll show you."

-Finner was *not* excited about going deeper into the derelict subway tunnel, but when the santa picked up the light panels and strode away, it was either that or sit in the dark and listen to the ceiling drip.
+Finner was not excited about going deeper into the derelict subway tunnel.
+When the santa picked up the light panels and began limping slowly away, though, his options were to follow her or to sit in the dark and listen to the ceiling drip.
+He pulled on his clothes,
+which were waiting for him in a neat pile next to the bench, and hurried after her.

-The santa waited patiently for him in front of a heavy metal door as he picked his way around the piles of salvage.
+The santa waited for him patiently in front of a heavy metal door while he picked his way around the piles of salvage.
 "Here," she said,
 passing a light to Finner.
 She punched a code into the panel beside the door,